ZodiacalComet/fimfic-tracker-legacy/README.md

+# Update

+This version is abandoned, it has been for a very long time.
+The "new" version of the tracker has been on a working state for a while now, but its current state makes it difficult to even publish it.

+I'll start working on it.

+---

 # fimfic-tracker

 An unnecessary CLI application for tracking stories on [**Fimfiction**](https://www.fimfiction.net/).
 Because I'm weird and needed an easy way to track some stories without using my account.